 Wouldn’t it be nice if there were a cheap Barcelona travel pass that gave you unlimited transport?

-Tourists have been buying Hola Bcn cards for years because:
+Tourists have been buying Hola Barcelona Card (previously the Hola BCN Travel Card) for years because:

 - You get unlimited public transport on the metro, bus, tram, and funicular.

-- There’s return airport transport via airport train, metro, or bus 46.
+- There’s return Barcelona airport transport via airport train, metro, or bus 46.

-- It eliminates stress of constantly buying tickets.
+- It eliminates the stress of constantly buying tickets.

 - It’s cheap.

-Your super-handy Barcelona travel card will include unlimited transport in zone one on:
+Your super-handy Barcelona travel card will include unlimited journeys in zone one on:

-- Overland trains (including the R2 from the airport to central Barcelona).
+- Overland trains (including the R2 from El Prat Airport to central Barcelona).

 - All TMB buses.

 - The Montjuic Funicular (careful!
-This is not the Montjuic Telerific).
+This is not the Montjuic Teleferic).